This area for temporary and important messaging. COVID RESOURCES

 Commitment to Low Student Debt

-Financing of a seminary education is understood to be a shared responsibility of the individual student (and spouse, where applicable) and Seminary of the Southwest.
-In administering financial aid, we seek to practice good stewardship of our resources and we encourage students to do the same.
+In administering financial aid, Seminary of the Southwest seeks to practice good stewardship of our resources and we encourage students to do the same.
 As a matter of institutional policy, the Seminary discourages students from incurring debt in order to attend.
-Financial assistance is available to students that demonstrate financial need and is awarded on a year-to-year basis.
+Financial assistance is available to students in all degree programs.

 It is our goal to help you navigate the process of financing your seminary education with the following options: